numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

 existing NumPy functions, and only need to write a few additional lines to define dispatcher function.
-We originally thought that we might want to implement dispatching for some NumPy functions without the decorator, but so far it seems to every case.
+We originally thought that we might want to implement dispatching for some NumPy functions without the decorator, but so far it seems to cover every case.

 Within NumPy's implementation, it's worth calling out the decorator's use of ``functools.wraps``: